Homemade Oat Flour.

-But aside from the gluten free thing, why would you want to use oat flour in your cooking and baking?
-For one, oat flour helps make your baked good more moist, so it’s great for cookies and quick breads, and such.
+But aside from the cost savings and gluten free thing, why would you want to use oat flour in your cooking and baking?
+For one, oat flour helps make your baked goods more moist, so it’s great for cookies and quick breads, and such.
 There are some things you’ll need to factor in, but nothing major.
 Take a look at this quick and handy guide on baking with oat flour vs. whole wheat flour.

 I recently tried this in my Fruit Pizza recipe, and couldn’t even tell a difference in the density or flavor.
 It was still absolutely DELISH!

 So without further ado, let’s get down to the *easy* recipe, shall we?